Welcome to the Active Wild Online Zoo, a virtual zoo for kids (& adults). Discover amazing animals from all over the world… without leaving your home!

 Click on the pictures to discover more about any of the animals in the virtual zoo; you’ll find facts, pictures, information and videos!

-In order for amphibians to make this lifestyle change, their bodies undergo a transformation known as ‘metamorphosis’.
+In order for amphibians to make this change, their bodies undergo a transformation known as “metamorphosis“.

-There are exceptions: some amphibians never lose their gills and live their whole lives in the water.
+There are exceptions: some amphibians (for example the axolotl) never lose their gills and live their whole lives in the water.

 Online Zoo Amphibian Links